BE-Hackathon-2025/FMU-Team-Miami-Lion-s-Byte-/README.md

 --> Connecting you to care that matters !

 ## Challenge Statement(s) Addressed 🎯
---> To inform the community, specifically college students, in regards to local healthcare providers and services.
+--> To inform the community, orginally soley college students now the community, in regards to local healthcare providers and services.

 ## Project Description 🤯
-**....at least 3 sentences describing what the project does and how it works** --> A local community healthcare resource for those who are in need, especially college students --> It connects people to particular clinics and professionals based on what's being sought out.
+**....at least 3 sentences describing what the project does and how it works** --> A local community healthcare resource for those who are in need, (especially college students) --> It connects people to particular clinics and professionals based on what's being sought out.
 --> It comes with a review system to give a sense of forum and allow others to gauge who they are and aren't willing to see --> Along with this there is also a chatbot dedicated to helping with mental health crises.